ome/bioformats/components/native/bf-cpp/readme-macosx.txt

 7) Depending on your version of Boost, you may need to edit bf-cpp's CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to include your version.

+Alternately, you can use MacPorts (http://www.macports.org/):

+  sudo port install boost